 It is not always clear what is included in an international annual report.
-The UK often refers to 'annual reports and accounts', indicating inclusion of financial statements.
-The UK introduced requirements for a strategic report in 2013 to provide better clarity over what was expected in annual reports (see s 414A of the Companies Act 2006, in Appendix 7).
+For example, in the UK the expression 'annual reports and accounts' is often used, indicating the inclusion of financial statements.
+The UK introduced requirements for a strategic report in 2013 to provide better clarity over what was expected in annual reports (see s 414A of the Companies Act 2006).
 Over the years a range of corporate reports have been introduced to annual reports, such as directors' reports, governance reports and sustainability reports - which further adds to the confusion as to the content of an annual report.
 In contrast to financial statements, therefore, annual reports tend to be under-regulated.